 Boulder, Colorado, 1996

 It’s been nearly 20 years since JonBenét Ramsey was found murdered in her family home.
-The six-year-old beauty queen’s death remains an unsolved mystery, though a new documentary has renewed public interest in the case.
+The six-year-old beauty queen’s death remains an unsolved mystery, though has renewed public interest in the case.
 Many speculate that elements of the crime, such as the ransom note supposedly left by JonBenét’s killer, may have been fabricated.
 Could new details–DNA evidence, the 911 call, interviews with JonBenét’s brother–make for a stronger case that a family member was involved in the Christmas Day tragedy?

 8. The Murder of Margaret Bell